The Shipping Process: How It Works, What It Includes, and How You Can Improve It

 4. Shipping Label Creation

 A shipping label is generated with carrier routing, address, service level, and tracking barcode.
 Label accuracy ensures correct routing through the carrier network.
+Getting the weight and dimensions right at this step matters too, since carriers price based on both actual and volumetric weight, and an incorrect entry here is one of the most common causes of surprise fees later.

 5. Sorting